Projection and Quantisation: A Unifying View of Learning to Hash, from Random Projections to the RAG Era: Conclusion

-For zero-centred data this reduces to placing the threshold at the origin ($t_{k}=0$).
-No learning mechanism is employed to optimise threshold placement in SBQ, although in some cases the threshold may be set at the median rather than the mean of the projected values.
-Owing to the absence of threshold optimisation, SBQ is computationally inexpensive, requiring $\mathcal{O}(1)$ time for threshold computation\footnote{This increases to $\mathcal{O}(N_{\text{trd}})$ if the median is used.} and $\mathcal{O}(1)$ time for encoding a novel query.
-A simple illustration of SBQ is provided in Figure~\ref{fig:ch2_sbq_quant}.

-The multi-threshold quantisation algorithms described in Sections~\ref{sec:ch2_hq_quant}--\ref{sec:ch2_mhq_quant} are designed to address a fundamental limitation of SBQ arising from the use of a single threshold for binarisation.
-In particular, SBQ may assign different bits to data-points that are located very close together along a projected dimension, while assigning identical bits to points that are much farther apart \cite{Kong12a,Kong12b,Moran13a,Moran13b}.
-This behaviour is at odds with the central objective of hashing, namely that nearby data-points in the original feature space should be assigned similar codes.
-Consequently, this limitation of SBQ can reduce retrieval effectiveness.
+\longshort{The multi-threshold quantisation algorithms described in Sections~\ref{sec:ch2_hq_quant}--\ref{sec:ch2_vbq_quant}}{The multi-threshold quantisation algorithms summarised in Section~\ref{sec:ch2_quant_summary}} address a fundamental limitation of SBQ that arises from its use of a single threshold for binarisation.
+SBQ may assign different bits to data-points that lie very close together along a projected dimension, while assigning identical bits to points that lie much farther apart~\cite{Kong12a,Kong12b,Moran13a,Moran13b}.
+This behaviour conflicts with the central objective of hashing, namely that nearby data-points in the original feature space should be assigned similar codes.
+This limitation of SBQ can therefore reduce retrieval effectiveness.

-The problem is illustrated in Figure~\ref{fig:ch2_sbq_prob}.
+\longonly{Figure~\ref{fig:ch2_sbq_prob} illustrates the problem.
 Consider the data-points $a$ and $b$ (yellow stars), which lie close to one another in the projected space but fall on opposite sides of the threshold.
-Despite their proximity, SBQ assigns them different bits, thereby increasing their Hamming distance.
-The hash function has, by projecting them nearby, already indicated that $a$ and $b$ are likely to be close in the original feature space\footnote{This assumes that the projection function preserves neighbourhood structure.
-Randomised LSH guarantees this in expectation, while data-dependent projection functions explicitly learn hyperplanes to encourage similar projections for related points; see Section~\ref{sec:ch2_projection}.}.
-Yet SBQ disrupts this structure by assigning opposing codes.
-Conversely, points $b$ (yellow star) and $c$ (red circle) lie far apart in the projected space—implying they are distant in the original feature space—but are both assigned the same bit, thereby bringing their codes artificially close in Hamming space.
+Despite their proximity, SBQ assigns them different bits and so increases their Hamming distance.
+By projecting them nearby, the hash function has already indicated that $a$ and $b$ are likely to be close in the original feature space.\footnote{This assumes that the projection function preserves neighbourhood structure.
+Randomised LSH guarantees this in expectation, while data-dependent projection functions explicitly learn hyperplanes to encourage similar projections for related points; see Section~\ref{sec:ch2_projection}.} SBQ disrupts this structure by assigning opposing codes.
+Conversely, points $b$ (yellow star) and $c$ (red circle) lie far apart in the projected space, which implies they are distant in the original feature space.
+Both nevertheless receive the same bit, which brings their codes artificially close in Hamming space.}